-- Will your team create a single model or multiple segments? - Will your team work together in person or remotely?
-How will you divide up responsibilities? - What recycled materials could you use?
+- How will your team divide up responsibilities? - What recycled materials could you use?
 How could you use them in creative ways? - What scale works best for your model?
-(Remember: scale has to be consistent throughout each single segment, but different segments can use different scales.) - Remember to choose a scale (or multiple scales) that works best for your city design and the materials your team has available.
-If one model segment builder has large materials to work with, he might choose a scale that shows off a larger physical area of the city.
-If another builder has smaller materials, she might choose a different scale for her segment to show more detail. - How are your different city zones visually distinctive? - Think about your city's infrastructure.
+(Remember: scale has to be consistent throughout the model.) - Remember to choose a scale that works best for your city design and the materials your team has available.
+A second model scale might be used to highlight or show off a specific area or design detail in the city. - How are your different city zones visually distinctive? - Think about your city's infrastructure.
 Where are the energy production facilities?
 What does your city's transportation system look like?
-How do the realities of living on the Moon influence your infrastructure choices? - What are some of the services in your city?
-How will you represent them in the model? - How will you incorporate the Climate Change challenge?
-How will you show your adaptation solution in your model?
-How will you show your mitigation strategy? - How can you make your model look as realistic as possible? - What will the moving part do?
+How does your electric powered city influence your infrastructure choices? - What are some of the services in your city?
+How will you represent them in the model? - How will you incorporate the Electrification challenge?
+How will you showcase your city's power source? - How can you make your model look as realistic as possible? - What will the moving part do?
 How is it related to an aspect of your city's design or function?
-How will the moving part be powered? - Remember that each team needs to include a moving part (which can be on any model segment).
-Designing your own moving part, or creatively modifying an existing item, will earn more points than using a prefabricated or purchased item.
+How will the moving part be powered? - Designing your own moving part, or creatively modifying an existing item, will earn more points than using a prefabricated or purchased item.
 The moving part is an excellent opportunity to explore the physics of simple sources of power, such as rubber bands, weights, heat, springs, pulleys, simple circuitry, light, and/or solar power. - What makes your city innovative and futuristic?
 How can you show your futuristic ideas are based on real science and engineering?